Frequently Asked Questions

 5. If I speak English, is there any point to to learn another language?

 In this increasingly globalized world, why limit yourself?
 With skills in more than one language, you will have access to the cultures of hundreds of millions of people around the world.
-When two people are being considered for a job, one who only speaks English or an equally well-qualified candidate who speaks English and another language–the job candidate with more language skills has an advantage.
-Lawyers, doctors, dentists, nurses, psychologists, and business people who speak another language always highlight this asset on their profiles and resumes.
+When two people are being considered for a job, the one who speaks more than one language will have an advantage over the applicant that only speaks English.
+Lawyers, doctors, dentists, nurses, psychologists, and businesspeople who speak another language should always highlight this skill on their profiles and resumes.

 6. Can I take Modern Language courses as an elective?